dtjones23/Regex-Tutorial/Develop/regex.md

 ### Bracket Expressions
     [a-z0-9_\.-] : represents a character class that matches any of the characters inside of the brackets
 ### Greedy and Lazy Match
-    Outside of + which are greedy by default, there isn't a case of lazy in this expression
+    Outside of + which are greedy by default
+For our email-regex: there is not any case for lazy expressions; which seek to match as little as possible while still satisfying the overall pattern (Non-greedy).
 ### Boundaries
-    ^ and $ act as boundaries that ensure the entire string match the pattern
+    ^ and $ act as boundaries that ensure the entire string match the pattern For our email-regex: the boundaries aides in making sure all the characters match respectively.
 ## Author
 I'm DeAngelo and am working towards becoming a fullstack developer.
 If interested, here is a link to view my work in Github: https://github.com/dtjones23